View Edward Fasbender's Obituary on iosconews.com and share memories

 In his early years, he was active in the Sacred Heart Credit Union and served on the loan committee.
 In 1966, he built a home in Silver Sands subdivision where he still resided.
 He was there for any neighbor in need even if just stopping by to chat.
 He enjoyed life, family, friendships, playing his guitar, boating and traveling.
 Family being the most important.
 He gave generously to his charities and had a strong faith in God.

 Ed is survived by his children, Denise Davie, Terry Fasbender, Michelle (James) Baggett, Cindy (John) Podgurski and Sue (Brian) Woloszyk; his grandchildren, Kellie, Sean, Meagan, Shane, Tyler, Mercedes and Noah; and six great grandchildren.
 He is also survived by his brother, David; and his sisters, Marianne (John) Previty, Ginny Sullivan and Diane (Ron) Shattuck.
-In addition to his parents, Ed was preceded in death by his brothers, Bernard, Donald, Ronald and Jerry.
+In addition to his parents, Ed was preceded in death by his wife, Joan Fasbender in 2015; and four brothers, Bernard, Donald, Ronald and Jerry.

 Memorial contributions may be made directly to the Salvation Army or Brian's House, P.O.
 Box 1201, Bay City, MI 48706.
 Condolences may be offered online at www.bureshfuneralhomes.com.